Science-based · Updated 2026

 The Role of Live Plants in Stocking

 Live plants are the closest thing to a natural water purifier for your aquarium.
-Fast-growing species — hornwort (Ceratophyllum demersum), water sprite (Ceratopteris thalictroides), and Amazon sword (Echinodorus bleheri) — can absorb nitrates fast enough to genuinely reduce your water change frequency.
+Fast-growing species like hornwort (Ceratophyllum demersum), water sprite (Ceratopteris thalictroides), and Amazon sword (Echinodorus bleheri) can absorb nitrates fast enough to genuinely reduce your water change frequency.
 A densely planted 55-gallon tank can often maintain nitrate levels under 10 ppm with weekly 20% water changes, where a bare tank would need 30–40% changes to achieve the same result.

 Plants also host beneficial bacteria on their roots and surfaces, provide oxygen during daylight hours, reduce fish stress by offering cover, and outcompete algae for nutrients.
 The trade-off is that they need light (8–10 hours/day with a quality LED), CO2 supplementation for high-growth species, and fertilization.